List of General Hospital characters introduced in the 1990s: Storylines

 Bill was brought into the Cartel, but a deliriously wicked Faison wanted Bill to prove himself before he was completely accepted.
 Bill's assignment was to kill Faison's nemesis, Robert Scorpio.
 By this time, Bill and Robert were good friends, so a "faux death" was arranged.
 Bill shot Robert on the waterfront, but Harlan was not fooled, so he decided to shoot Robert again.
 Bill shot and killed Harlan to protect his pal.
 A grief-stricken Julia promptly ended her relationship with Bill.

 On Founder's Day, the Cartel was apprehended.
 Taub was killed and Faison escaped yet again.
 After Robert and Anna's presumed death Bill started dating Robert's widow Holly Scorpio.
 Scott Baldwin came across information that pointed to Lucy Coe in a Port Charles art heist.
 He told Bill and Holly who concluded that Lucy had fed information about the local paintings to the wealthy Richard Halifax.
 When Halifax realized Bill and Holly were on his trail, he returned of all the art...except Bill Eckert's painting, "Summer in Provence".
 This was the only painting Lucy did not know about.
 Halifax professed his innocence but Bill knew he was lying!
 Then Bill goes to Paris where he reclaimed his artwork and had a fling on the side behind Holly's back, with his old flame, Victoria.
-When Bill returned to Port Charles, Holly walked in on Bill and Victoria making love at his lighthouse.
+When Bill returned to Port Charles, Holly walked in on Bill and Victoria having sex at his lighthouse.
 The spurned Holly was hell-bent on making the womanizing Bill pay!
 She smashed all the rare wines in his wine cellar, then left town.

 In 1993, Bill and his cousin Luke Spencer came face to face when Lucky Spencer was sent back to Port Charles as his parents were still on the run from notorious mobster Frank Smith.
 Frank's men found Lucky staying with his friend/cousin Sly Eckert.
 They also found Sly's father Bill Eckert, who was the spitting image of Luke.
 Bill was trying to protect Sly and Lucky Spencer from a hitman.
 Bill was then shot in a case of mistaken identity.
 He died in Luke's arms.

 On April 1, 2015, it was revealed that Bill helped Patricia Spencer conceal the fact that Luke killed his abusive father in a fit of rage on April 1, 1963.